-The summary of product characteristics and the package leaflet are important tools for risk minimisation as they constitute a controlled and standardised format for informing healthcare professionals and patients about therapeutic goods.
-Routine risk communication messages about ADRs could be found under the SmPC of the therapeutic good so that an informed decision on the treatment can be made.
-Likewise, risk minimisation activities recommending specific clinical measures to address the risk could be found warning and precaution messages and recommendations in the SmPC will include information on addressing the risk of the product.
+The summary of product characteristics /prescribing information and the package leaflet are important tools for risk minimisation as these are standardised formats for informing healthcare professionals and patients about therapeutic goods.
+Routine risk communication messages about ADRs could be found under the relevant section of SmPC/ prescribing information/package leaflet of the therapeutic good so that an informed decision on the treatment can be made.
+Likewise, risk minimisation activities recommending specific clinical measures to address the risk could be found in specific sections of SmPC/prescribing information where warning and precaution messages, recommendations and information on addressing the risks of the product could be found.